Gotta Love Those Glaciers!

 The Tasman Glacier, Aoraki Mt Cook National Park, is New Zealand’s largest glacier both in length and in width.
-22,000-16,000 years ago, it was joined by nearby Murchison, Hooker, and Mueller glaciers to create a mega glacier of 115km.
+22,000-16,000 years ago, it was joined by nearby Murchison, Hooker, and Mueller glaciers to create a mega glacier of 115km (71 miles).
 The giant glacier is actually the source of the popular Lake Pukaki, which was carved over thousands of years of receding ice.

 2. Two Planes Have Been Discovered Inside Glaciers